Theological Themes in Esther

 Community and accommodation

-The book of Esther subtly shows how one might live and form community when living under a foreign power.
+The Book of Esther subtly shows how one might live and form community when living under a foreign power.
 Esther and Mordecai work for the best interests of the foreign king until such interests come into conflict with the needs and concerns of their community.
 They then risk everything for the good of the community.

 The cost of discipleship

 Discipleship always carries with it a degree of risk.
 This reality is highlighted by Esther’s act of bravery in standing in defense of her people and risking the consequences of the king’s displeasure.
+“If I perish, I perish” (Esther 4:16) is not a far cry from taking up one’s cross.

 God as both absent and present